 Meena Palaniappan, through the award-winning organization she started, Atma Connect, has created and launched an innovative platform enabling people in vulnerable communities to collaborate for disaster resilience and become changemakers.
 AtmaGo, a social network for neighbors helping neighbors, has reached over 7 million people in Indonesia and Puerto Rico.
 They use AtmaGo to share real-time information and solutions to better prepare for disasters, advocate for better government services, and prevent the next disaster by creating more resilient communities.
 An independent evaluation found that people took early action as a result of an early warning on AtmaGo; people evacuated, warned others, and moved valuables.
 At a scale of 1 million people, this added up to $106 million in avoided property damage and over 6,000 years of healthy life saved every year.

-Meena creates a community-based emergency responding platform that empowers vulnerable communities to be local changemakers.
+Meena Palaniappan has created a community-based emergency response platform that empowers vulnerable communities to be local changemakers.

 The New Idea

 Meena realizes that the world has not focused enough on amplifying voices and unlocking the power in vulnerable communities to be resilient in disasters and emergencies.
 With a core belief in the value of “neighbors helping neighbors,” Meena envisions a world where neighbors can prepare for disasters, improve access to basic needs and overcome chronic challenges with a platform that empowers them to be changemakers in their communities.

 Meena created a mission-driven tech nonprofit called Atma Connect and a community-based emergency response platform called AtmaGo to empower people, especially in vulnerable communities, to be local changemakers who respond early to emergencies and have the confidence and initiative to find collective solutions to their local problems.
 For the first time, previously neglected communities are gaining their voices and creating collective resources to advocate for and solve problems in their neighborhoods.